hho114/mpi_kmean_clustering/README.md

 Note: This program was tested and compiled on Linux operation system

+## Implement MPI

+Consider N data points each of it is vector and P processors.

+Step 1: Assign N/P data points to each processor.

+Step 2: Node 0 randomly choose K points and assigns them as cluster means and broadcast.

+Step 3: In each processor for each data point find membership using the cluster mean.

+Step 4: Recalculate local means for each cluster in each processor.

+Step 5: Globally broadcast all local means for each processor find the global mean.

+Step 6: Go to step (3) and repeat until the number of iterations > 10000 or number of points where membership  has changed is less than 0.1 %.

 ## How to use

 Go to this project mpi_kmean_clustering directory, and use mpicc to compile the main.c file (mpicc main.c), then run the compile file with four input arguements.(mpirun -n "number process" a.out "k number or number of cluster" "number dimension" "total seed number"